allison9y/prestoi/README.md

 ## The workflow of the Stoichiometry Prediction system utilized by MULTICOM4 in CASP16
 ![Program workflow](images/workflow.png)

-### This program handles the AlphaFold3-based stoichiometry prediction part in the above diagram.
+### This program handles both the template-based stoichiometry prediction and the AlphaFold3-based stoichiometry prediction part in the above diagram.